guangyaodou/guangyaodou.github.io/_pages/about.md

   - /about.html
 ---

-"I am a first-year data science master's student at the University of Pennsylvania.
+I am a first-year data science master's student at the University of Pennsylvania.
 This semester, I am working as an NLP research assistant in the Management Department at Wharton.
 Moreover, I am doing machine unlearning research on LLMs under the supervision of Professor Chris Callison-Burch.

 I obtained my BS in Computer Science from Brandeis University.
 During my undergraduate studies, I conducted research on Electroencephalography (EEG)-based Brain-Computer Interfaces and applications of machine learning and deep learning.
 I also served as a reviewer for the NeurIPS 2022 Datasets and Benchmarks Track.